GogaComp/gulp-boilerplate/README.md

-# gulp-build
+# Gulp build for create page-proofs

-Gulp for web development with start files.
+Gulp for page-proofs with start files.
-Just copy and write code!
+Just `npm i` and write code!